Vung Tau kitesurfing scene

 I prepared the kite putting some weight on its upwind tip, unwind the lines, make sure all was ok until the kite bar and inflate the kite with the incoming wind, walk until the bar again and launch it without problem.

 There are no more photos to upload on this blog entry but the ones we took from each other and this was at the beginning of our kitesurfing session or at the end of it.

-Just a couple of self taken photos and this 3 videos of our kite spot, because what we really wanted was to enjoy the kite session and have fun, after all, the photos were not so important.
+Just a couple of self taken photos and this video of our wave kite spot, because what we really wanted was to enjoy the kite session and have fun, after all, the photos were not so important.